nicktaras/state-pilot/README.md

 ````

-Unsubscribe from a store subscription instance.
+unsubscribe from a store subscription instance.

 ````javascript